Osoze/QUICKSTART-FRONTEND-NODEJS/README.md

 ### Running locally

 Just open the index.html file in a browser.
-No frameworks needed.
+No frameworks needed. :grin:

+### Rebuilding the GitHubbers list